How George Santos’s federal indictment could shake up Congress

-Rep. George Santos (R-NY) surrendered himself Wednesday to federal law enforcement as he faces indictment on charges of wire fraud and money laundering in federal court in New York.
+Rep. George Santos (R-NY) pleaded not guilty on Wednesday to charges of wire fraud and money laundering in federal court in New York and was released on a $500,000 bond.

 Federal prosecutors charged Santos with defrauding campaign donors by soliciting them to give money to support his campaign and converting those funds for personal use, including the purchase of designer clothing and paying off his credit card debt.
 Santos is also accused of unemployment fraud by receiving $24,000 in unemployment benefits at the height of the Covid-19 pandemic while he had a full-time job at an investment firm and lying about his income in documents filed with the clerk of the House of Representatives.